 To ensure the satisfactory condition of public improvements, the subdivider shall post adequate security with the county, township or other unit of government to which the improvements are to be dedicated (for two years after the improvements have been dedicated).

 (A) Form.
 Security may be in the form of a cash deposit, a performance bond, a letter of credit from a bank approved of and insured by the F.D.I.C. or an escrow or impound account in a bank approved of and insured by the F.D.I.C.
 All security shall be in a form satisfactory to the Planning and Development Administrator.
-The Administrator, unit of local government or the Planning and Development Committee shall have the right to reject any form of security he, she or it believes would be inadequate, for any reason, to guarantee the satisfactory maintenance of all improvements in question for the required time period of § 92.062(A).
+The Administrator, unit of local government or the Building and Zoning Committee shall have the right to reject any form of security he, she or it believes would be inadequate, for any reason, to guarantee the satisfactory maintenance of all improvements in question for the required time period of § 92.062(A).

 (B) Amount and purpose of security.
 The amount of the security shall be 25% of the cost of construction of all improvements.
 The purpose of the security is to assure the satisfactory condition of all improvements for two years after their dedication.